Al-Qadi al-Nu'man: His works

 Al-Nu'man's work consists of over 40 treatises on fiqh, history, religious beliefs and Quranic esoteric exegesis.
 Fuat Sezgin cites 22 works by him.

 Al-Nu'man's most prominent work, the Da'a'im al-Islam (دعائم الاسلام "The Pillars of Islam"), which took nearly thirty years to complete, is an exposition of Isma'ili jurisprudence.
-This work was finally completed during the reign of the fourth caliph, Al-Mu'izz li-Din Allah (r.
+This work was finally completed during the reign of the fourth caliph, al-Mu'izz li-Din Allah (r.
 953-975 CE/ 341-365 AH), was accepted in its time as the official code of the Fatimid Caliphate, and serves to this day as the primary source of religious law (sharia) for some Musta'li communities, particularly Tayyibi Isma'ilis.
 Iran incorporated the Da'a'im al-Islam into their constitution.
 The book consists of 32 chapters in two volumes.
 The first volume consists of 7 chapters discussing the Seven pillars of Ismailism.
 The second volume consists of 25 chapters about various topics relating to different facets of life.

 Alongside his Pillars of Islam, the Foundation of Symbolic Interpretation (Asās al-Taʾwīl), is one of al-Nu’man's most celebrated works and deals with esoteric interpretation (taʾwīl).
 In the author's own words, “Our aim [with the Asās al-Taʾwīl] is to explain the inner dimension (bāṭin) of what we laid out in the book Daʿāʾim al-Islām, so that this book may be a source for the inner meaning (bāṭin), just as that one is for the external form (ẓāhir).

 Qadi al-Nu'man believed that it is important to recognize and understand the symbolism behind the stories in the Quran based on certain verses that point to an inner meaning such as: “Thus your Lord will choose you and teach you the symbolic interpretation (taʾwīl) of events (aḥadīth)” (Quran 12:21).
-In his work Foundation of Symbolic Interpretation (Asās al-Taʾwīl), he indicates that God made the Quran the miracle of Prophet Muhammad and its inner meaning the miracle of the Imams.
+In his work Foundation of Symbolic Interpretation (Asās al-Taʾwīl), he indicates that God made the Quran the miracle of Muhammad and its inner meaning the miracle of the Imams.
 Just as nobody can replicate the miracle of the Book, nobody can produce its inner meanings except for the Imams.
 This sacred knowledge is passed down through generations in their lineage and is entrusted to them.